bryancostanich/.conductor/conductor.md

 ---

-## 2.0 PHASE 1: GUIDED PROJECT SETUP
+## 2.0 PHASE 1: STREAMLINED PROJECT SETUP
-**PROTOCOL: Follow these steps sequentially.
-You MUST receive user confirmation after each step before proceeding to the next.**
+**PROTOCOL: Follow this sequence to perform a guided, interactive setup with the user.**

+### 2.0 Initialize Git Repository
+1.  **Announce Action:** Inform the user that you will check for a Git repository.
+2.  **Check and Execute:**
+    -   Check for the existence of a `.git` directory in the project root.
+    -   If a `.git` directory does not exist, execute the `git init` command.
+    -   Report to the user that a new Git repository has been initialized.
+    -   If a `.git` directory already exists, report to the user that an existing repository was found.

-### 2.1 Create Directory Structure
+### 2.1 Automated Scaffolding
+1.  **Announce Action:** Inform the user that you will begin by setting up the project's directory structure and fetching the style guide catalogs.
+2.  **Execute Scaffolding:**
-1. Create a directory named `.conductor` in the project root.
+    -   Create a directory named `.conductor` in the project root.
-2. Inside `.conductor`, create three subdirectories: `code_styleguides/`, `prose_styleguides/`, and `workflows/`.
+    -   Inside `.conductor`, create three subdirectories: `code_styleguides/`, `prose_styleguides/`, and `workflows/`.
-3. Confirm completion with the user.

-### 2.2 Fetch Style and Workflow Catalogs
-1.  **Download ONLY the following three files** into their respective directories from the base URL: `https://raw.githubusercontent.com/keithballinger/.conductor/refs/heads/main/`
+    -   Download **ONLY the following three files** into their respective directories from the base URL: `https://raw.githubusercontent.com/keithballinger/.conductor/refs/heads/main/`
         -   `code_styleguides/toc.md`
         -   `prose_styleguides/toc.md`
         -   `workflows/toc.md`
-2. Confirm completion with the user.
+    -   Download the `prompt.md` file into the `.conductor/` directory.

+### 2.2 Guided Selection (Interactive Dialogue)
+1.  **Initiate Dialogue:** Announce that the initial scaffolding is complete and you now need the user's input to select the project's guides.
-### 2.3 Select Code Style Guides (Interactive)
+2.  **Select Code Style Guides:**
-1. Read and parse the contents of `.conductor/code_styleguides/toc.md`.
+    -   Read and parse `.conductor/code_styleguides/toc.md`.
-2. Present the list of available guides to the user as a menu, and a "Download All" option.
+    -   Present the list of available guides to the user.
-3. Ask the user which guide(s) to download (multiple selections are allowed).
+    -   Ask the user which guide(s) they would like to include (multiple selections are allowed).
-4. Download **only the files selected by the user** into the `.conductor/code_styleguides/` directory.
-5. Confirm completion with the user.

-### 2.4 Select Prose Style Guide (Interactive)
+3.  **Select Prose Style Guide:**
-1. Read and parse the contents of `.conductor/prose_styleguides/toc.md`.
+    -   Read and parse `.conductor/prose_styleguides/toc.md`.
-2. Present the list of available guides to the user as a menu.
+    -   Present the list of available guides to the user.
-3. Ask the user to select **exactly one** guide.
+    -   Ask the user to select **exactly one** guide.
-4. Download **only the single file selected by the user** into the `.conductor/prose_styleguides/` directory.
-5. Confirm completion with the user.

-### 2.5 Select Workflow (Interactive)
+4.  **Select Workflow:**
-1. Read and parse the contents of `.conductor/workflows/toc.md`.
+    -   Read and parse `.conductor/workflows/toc.md`.
-2. Present the list of available workflows to the user as a menu.
+    -   Present the list of available workflows to the user.
-3. Ask the user to select **exactly one** workflow.
+    -   Ask the user to select **exactly one** workflow.
-4. Download **only the single file selected by the user** into the `.conductor/workflows/` directory.
-5. Confirm completion with the user.

-### 2.6 Download Core AI Prompt
-1. Download `prompt.md` from the repository's root into the `.conductor/` directory.
-2. Confirm completion with the user.

-### 2.7 Create Core Project Files
+### 2.3 Finalization and Approval Gate
+1.  **Summarize Actions:** After the user has made their selections, present a summary of all the actions you are about to take.
+The summary must include:
+    -   A list of all the guide files that will be downloaded.
+    -   A list of all the empty core files that will be created (`plan.md`, `status.md`, `user_guide.md`, `architecture.md`, `dev_log.md`).
+2.  **Request Final Approval:** Ask the user for a single confirmation to proceed with these final setup actions. **DO NOT** proceed without user approval.

+### 2.4 Execute Finalization
+1.  **On Approval:** Once the user approves, execute all the summarized actions:
+    -   Download all the selected guide files.
-1. Create the following empty files in the `.conductor/` directory:
+    -   Create all the empty core files.
-    -   `plan.md`
-    -   `status.md`
-    -   `user_guide.md`
-    -   `architecture.md`
-    -   `dev_log.md`
-2. Announce that Phase 1 is complete and you are ready for Phase 2.
+2.  **Transition to Phase 2:** Announce that Phase 1 is complete and you will now proceed to Phase 2 to begin the collaborative project definition, starting with the `user_guide.md`.

 ---